MathiasRenner/bitleaf-blog/_posts/2018-05-10-why-i-start-donating-a-share-of-my-revenue-to-open-source-projects.md

 <!--more-->
 <h3>Why donate?</h3>
 Open source software is developed by humans who also have to pay their bills for living.
 In my professional context with Bitleaf, I use much open source software, which adds value to my work and eventually to my wallet.
 It seems natual to me to send back a share of my revenues to the ones that develop the open source software that I use for free.
+I decided to stepwise increase my donations to 5% of my revenue until the end of this year.
 This is in addition of several pieces of software that I already develop and publish free for everyone to use on <a href="https://github.com/bitleaf">Github</a>.
 <h3>To whom do I donate?</h3>
 As target group for my donations next to open source projects I also selected information sources (blogs) about open source software, like the <a href="https://liberapay.com/kuketzblog/">Kuketz Blog</a>.
 This blog is a wonderful source of information about IT-Security and data sovereignty.